Ron Witmeyer

+Amateur career

-Born in West Islip, New York, Witmeyer attended Stanford University, and in 1986 he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
+Born in West Islip, New York, Witmeyer attended Stanford University, and in 1987 he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.

+Professional career

-He was selected by the Athletics in the 7th round of the 1988 MLB Draft.
+Witmeyer was selected by the Athletics in the 7th round of the 1988 MLB Draft.
 In 11 games, he hit one single in 19 at-bats and did not score or drive in a run.

+Coaching career

+As of 2023, Witmeyer is a coach for the Lansing Lugnuts, an A's affiliate.
+He has been a minor league coach for almost two decades.